 How should I work with the school if my child is bullying others?

-- Work with the school to determine consequences.
-If a child who bullies is not disciplined for his/her actions, he/she may think that similar actions will have no consequences in the future.
+If a child who bullies is not disciplined for their actions, they can think that similar actions will have no consequences in the future.
 Talk to your school about appropriate consequences for your child, proportional to the offense.
-Discipline should always be immediate, non-violent and focussed on correcting the behaviour and rehabilitation (not humiliation or punishment).
+Discipline should always be immediate, non-violent and focused on correcting the behaviour and rehabilitation (not humiliation or punishment).